 The Hospital considers all liquid investments with original maturities of three months or less to be cash equivalents.
+There are no cash equivalents for the years ended December 31, 2021 and 2020.

 Patient Accounts Receivable

 The Hospital reports patient accounts receivable for services rendered at net realizable amounts from third-party payers, patients and others.
 The Hospital provides an allowance for uncollectible accounts based upon a review of outstanding receivables, historical collection information and existing economic conditions.